Chenhui88569/BCaDetection_WSI_CNN/README.md

    | Testing:positive    | 0    | 0    | 0    | 1500 |
    | Testing:negative    | 0    | 0    | 0    | 1500 |
    | Testing: total      | 0    | 0    | 0    | 3000 |

+   ### Probability map
+   The Probability map is obtain by following the following procedure
+1. Load model saved in disc
+2. Regularly sample a input WSI and execute image preprocessing.
+The position of each individual tile is tracked
+3. Predict the class of tach tile,obtain probablities
+4. Reassemble the tiles.
+Only tissue tiles are given with probalities and the probablities of non-tissue tiles are zero.
+5. Build heatmap